awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 **Note**: Repeat this process to create **workflow-support**.
 For step three, instead of choosing **Lambda**, choose **Step Functions**.
 You don't need to perform steps 11-13.
 ## Create a serverless workflow by using AWS Step functions

-To define a workflow that performs an ETL operation by using AWS Step Functions, you create an Amazon States Language (JSON-based) document to define your state machine.
+To define a workflow that performs an ETL operation by using AWS Step Functions, create an Amazon States Language (JSON-based) document to define your state machine.
 An Amazon States Language document describes each step.
 After you define the document, AWS Step Functions provides a visual representation of the workflow.
 The following figure shows a visual representation of the workflow.

 ![AWS Tracking Application](images/workflow.png)